 - 2 tsp of baking soda

-- 2 tbsp of oil (you can use coconut oil)
+- 2 tbsp of coconut oil or vegetable oil

-- A handful of seeds (poppy seeds work really well)
+- A handful of poppy and/or sunflower and pumpkin seeds

-- Get a big bowl and mix all of your ingredients gently but thoroughly
+- Get a big bowl and hand mix all of your ingredients gently but thoroughly

 - Grease a loaf tin (try using the coconut oil for this - tastes great)

-- Put in the oven for 45 mins (at about 15mins, sprinkle some porridge oats on top)
+- Bake for 45 mins (at about 15 mins, sprinkle some extra porridge oats on top)

 - Put back in the oven for 5 mins to crisp the edges